-The party electronically filing a pleading or other document is responsible for designating a docket entry title for the filing by making a selection from one of the civil or criminal event categories provided by the court.
+The party electronically filing a pleading or other document is responsible for designating a docket entry title for the document by using one of the event categories prescribed by the court.
+(See "CM/ECF Civil Menu for Attorneys" or "CM/ECF Criminal Menu for Attorneys" on the court's web site).
 Select the menu choice that most clearly relates to the type of document being filed.